 How Your Data Are Used

-The matrices below show how the data CEPI collects or will collect in the upcoming school year support federal and state reporting requirements, MI School Data reports as well as planned uses of data.
+The matrices below show how the data CEPI collects support federal and state reporting requirements, MI School Data reports and planned uses of data.

 - Michigan Student Data System Data Use Matrix*